-After initially working in the legal sector, Marc qualified as a teacher in 2007 and now has over nine years of primary teaching experience.
+After initially working in the legal sector, Marc qualified as a teacher in 2007 and now has several years of primary teaching experience.
 He has taken on several positions of responsibility during this time, including subject leader for English, History and MFL.
-He has taught children aged 4 to 11 and has specialised as an Upper Key Stage 2 class teacher for the last seven years.
+He has taught children aged 4 to 11 and has more recently specialised as an Upper Key Stage 2 class teacher.
 He has led and supported a range of ECAs, including golf, football and debating.

 Marc admires Aristotle’s quote: “Educating the mind without educating the heart is no education at all.”
 As such, he uses fun, thought-provoking and challenging subject matter to inspire and intrigue his students along the path of their learning journey.
 Art and technology are regularly integrated into his lessons.

 In his spare time, Marc likes to read classic literature and is widely travelled; he has visited countries across Europe, North America and Asia.
 He is also an adept golfer and played at county level in the United Kingdom for 10 years before moving to Singapore.